10DLC outbound SMS registration tips

 All opt-in methods must include a visible and understandable messaging disclosure at the time of opt-in.
 Your messaging disclosure must contain the following details:

-• List of the types of messages being sent
+- List of the types of message content being sent.

 1. Website opt-in (strongly recommended)

-Example: "Customers opt in by visiting [link to website's opt-in form].
-They will fill out their phone number, contact information, read the messaging disclosure, check a box agreeing to receive messages from [brand name], and then submit the contact form to opt in."
+"Customers opt in by visiting [insert link to website's opt-in form].
+They will first fill out their name, email, phone number, read the messaging disclosure, check the optional checkbox agreeing to receive text messages , and then submit the contact form to opt in."

 2. Keyword opt-in

-If opt-in is collected verbally, you must provide a copy of the script read to the customer.
+You verbally ask the customer to opt-in whether over a call or in person.
+You must provide a copy of the script read to the customer.

 In this field, enter a link that takes the reviewer and consumers directly to your brand's privacy policy.
-You must create and implement your own privacy policy rather than adopting another party’s policy as your own.
+You must draft and publish your own unique privacy policy.
+You cannot reuse or modify another company’s policy as your own.

 Make sure your privacy policy link is included in your messaging disclosure, terms and conditions, and website footer.